-Key Concepts for Opera GX Extensions
+Key Concepts - Opera GX Extensions

 Understanding the core concepts of browser extensions is crucial for developing effective and efficient Opera GX extensions.
 This guide covers the fundamental components and APIs you'll be working with.